CharlieThomasHarrison/Project_4_BattleTanksV2/README.md

 * BT23: Lunch speed of tank cannon avaible in blueprint and printed out to log
 * BT24: SuggestProjectileVelocity implermented into code and socket add to barrel mode
 * BT25: TankAimComponent printing to log the corret FRotator for aiming the tank barrel
+* BT26: Cration of the TankBarrel c++ class and conversion of other class to use TankBarrel